jdmar3/inls718/schedule/index.md

 of what the figures mean.

 Haythornthwaite, C. (1996).
-Social network analysis: An approach and technique for the study of information exchange. *Library & Information Science Research, 18,* 323-342. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1016/S0740-8188(96)90003-1)\]
+Social network analysis: An approach and technique for the study of information exchange. *Library&amp;Information Science Research, 18,* 323-342. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1016/S0740-8188(96)90003-1)\]